 Nar Phu valley trek opened to trekkers since 2003 lies in the distant land of Upper Manang.
-The trek covers remote villages, gorge, dense forests, an awe-inspiring landscape, Yak, Gompas and unseen Himalayan tradition.
+The trek covers most importantly remote villages, gorge, dense forests, an awe-inspiring landscape, Yak, Gompas and also unseen Himalayan tradition.
 Rarely visited by trekkers in this exotic land serves the unspoiled Tibetan culture and mind-blowing alpine beauty.
-Nar & Phu valley it is required restricted special permit and government certify guide.
+However Nar and Phu valley it is required restricted special permit and government certify guide.

 Nar Phu valley has the settlement of about 300 people who depend on livestock, unlike others.
-And the people are seemed to be least affected by the sealed borders of Nepal with Tibet.
-This region is a true hidden gem that offers trekkers a rare opportunity to explore unspoiled valleys that feature a mix of raw Himalayan nature and ancient Buddhist culture.
-This trek starts from Besi Sahar following the famous Annapurna circuit trail leaving this trial at Koto.
+And during trek the people are seemed to be least affected by the sealed borders of Nepal with Tibet.
+Therefore this region is a true hidden gem that offers trekkers a rare opportunity to explore unspoiled valleys that feature a mix of raw Himalayan nature and ancient Buddhist culture.
+In short this trek starts from Besi Sahar following the famous Annapurna circuit trail leaving this trial at Koto.

-This recently opened trial has been able to give some hope to the local people.
+In other words this is recently opened trial which has been able to give some hope to the local people.
 Local People’s source of income has been depended upon the livestock.
-Since Annapurna conservation area project (ACAP) seems to be keenly interested in extending its territory to Nar Phu valley, it is doing an immense amount of homework for developing suitable tourism plan.
+IN conclusion Annapurna conservation area project (ACAP) seems to be keenly interested in extending its territory to Nar Phu valley, it is doing an immense amount of homework for developing suitable tourism plan.

 Four nights’ accommodation in a three star hotel in Kathmandu including breakfast.
 This will be for the two nights before trek and two nights after trek.